f5devcentral/f5-big-iq-lab/docs/class1/module2/lab3.rst

   :align: center
   :scale: 50%

-Determine the objects that you want to deploy in this application.
+Determine the objects that you want to deploy in this application service.
 To omit any of the objects defined in this template, click the  (X) icon that corresponds to that object.
 To create additional copies of any of the objects defined in this template, click the  (+) icon that corresponds to that object.